 Induce flowering when the plant has covered 50–60% of the screen for the best result.

-Topping has long been a favorite of marijuana growers.
+Topping has long been a favorite of medicinal plants growers.

 It’s easy and doesn’t require any extra setup.